jackiehjm/stx-docs/doc/source/backup/kubernetes/running-ansible-backup-playbook-locally-on-the-controller.rst

 In this method the Ansible Backup playbook is run on the active controller.

-Use the following command to run the Ansible Backup playbook and back up the
+Use one of the following commands to run the Ansible Backup playbook and back up the
 |prod| configuration, data, and user container images in registry.local data:

 .. code-block:: none

     ~(keystone_admin)]$ ansible-playbook /usr/share/ansible/stx-ansible/playbooks/backup.yml -e "ansible_become_pass=<sysadmin password> admin_password=<sysadmin password>" -e "backup_user_local_registry=true"

+    ~(keystone_admin)]$ ansible-playbook /usr/share/ansible/stx-ansible/playbooks/backup.yml --ask-vault-pass -e "override_files_dir=$HOME/override_dir"

-The <admin_password> and <ansible_become_pass> need to be set  correctly using the ``-e`` option on the command line, or an override file, or in the Ansible secret file.
+The <admin_password> and <ansible_become_pass> need to be set correctly using the ``-e`` option on the command line, with an override file secured with ansible-vault (recommended).

-An example of override file follows:
+For example, create your override file with the :command:`ansible-vault create $HOME/override_dir/localhost-backup.yaml` command and copy the following lines into the file.
+You will be prompted for a password to protect/encrypt the file.
+Use the :command:`ansible-vault edit $HOME/override_dir/localhost-backup.yaml` command if the file needs to be edited after it is created.

 .. code-block:: none